stolostron/rhacm-docs/console/console.md

 - Access from the Red Hat OpenShift console:

-1. Left Nav > Networking > Routes
+1. From the left-hand navigation, click **Networking** > **Routes**

-2. Select project/namespace where ACM is installed
+2. Select the namespace where Red Hat Advanced Cluster Management for Kubernetes is installed

-3. Find multicloud-console and Click the URL under Location column
+3. Find `multicloud-console` and click the URL from the `Location` column.

 - Access the console from the Red Hat OpenShift CLI: